 H.H.
 Brown Shoe Co – Found 1883.
 Purchased by Berkshire Hathaway in 1991

 Hack Shoe Co – Founded in Detroit in 1917 by Nathan Hack.
 Invented and manufactured the Ripple Sole shoe

 Hanan & Sons Shoes – Founded in Chicago or New York?.
 Purchased by EE Taylor Corp

-Hanover – Founded in Hanover Pennsylvania in 1899.
+Hanover Shoe Co – Founded in Hanover Pennsylvania in 1899.
+Grew to be one of the largest US shoe manufacturers using a mix of retail stores and direct sales.
 Purchased by Clarks in 1978.
 USA production ended in 1996.